Krypton0001/KSTU-Conference-2020/README.md

-# Face Detection using OpenCV
+# Face Detection using OpenCV# KSTU-Conference-2020